On $\beta$-function of $\mathcal{N}=2$ supersymmetric integrable sigma models II: Introduction

 where the dot denotes differentiation with respect to the RG time $t=-\log\Lambda$, and $\Lambda$ is the renormalization scale.
 The metric is assumed to depend on RG time through the coupling constants.
 Note that the $\beta$-function appears with a negative sign on the right-hand side.
 This sign convention can be altered by redefining the sign of the RG time.
 The vector field $V$ corresponds to coordinate transformations in the target space.
 Its presence introduces ambiguity in the definition of the $\beta$-function.

-The present work is the continuation of previous work made by one of the authors \cite{Alfimov:2021sir,Alfimov:2023evq}, which studies the flow of the renormalization group of the two-dimensional integrable sigma models.
+The present work is the continuation of previous work made by one of the authors \cite{Alfimov:2021sir,Alfimov:2023evq}, which studies the flow of the renormalization group of the two-dimensional integrable sigma models (see also the study of the relation between one-loop renormalizability and integrability in \cite{Hoare:2020fye}).
 The main motivation for this study lies in the building of the so-called dual description of these sigma models in terms of the Toda type theories, i.e. the theories determined by the certain set of screening charges.

 In previous years, there has been significant progress in this direction.
 Starting from the renowned article \cite{Fateev:1992tk}, where such a description was obtained for the case of the $\eta$-deformed $O(3)$ sigma model, later in \cite{Fateev:1996ea,Fateev:1996em} it was generalized for the $O(4)$ case.
 After that, in a series of works \cite{Litvinov:2016mgi,Litvinov:2018bou} it was extended to general $\eta$-deformed $O(N)$ sigma models.
 Also, it was derived for $\eta$-deformed $\mathbb{CP}^N$ models \cite{Fateev:2019xuq,Litvinov:2019rlv} and several cases of $OSp(N|2m)$ models \cite{Alfimov:2020jpy} with the target space being a deformed supersphere (some related questions for this case were clarified in \cite{Alfimov:2023lkw}).
 It is important to mention recent progress made for the $O(N)$ models with even $N$ in \cite{Bychkov:2025ftt,Bychkov:2025vex}.